-We seek strong Ph.D., M.S., and undergraduate applicants who are good communicators, comfortable with programming, determined to go the extra mile, and interested in the lab’s research, preferably with relevant research experience and/or an M.S. degree for Ph.D. applicants.
+We seek strong Ph.D., M.S., and undergraduate applicants who are self-motivated, determined to go the extra mile, comfortable with programming, good communicators, and interested in the lab’s research, preferably with relevant research experience and/or an M.S. degree for Ph.D. applicants.

 As an interdisciplinary research lab, you are welcome to apply if you are in computer science, robotics, HCI/informatics, engineering, psychology, design, cognitive science, or a related area.